rdegges/rdegges-blog/articles/2011/live-simply.md

-Title: Live Simply
-Date: 2011-09-05
-Tags: personal development
+---
+title: "Live Simply"
+date: "2011-09-05"
+tags: ["personal development"]
+slug: "live-simply"
-Summary: Complexity is the enemy of progress.
-Learn to live simply and you'll make your life a lot easier.
+description: "Complexity is the enemy of progress.
+Learn to live simply and you'll make your life a lot easier."
+---

 ![Monk Sketch][]